Wren Privacy Policy

 | Notification preferences (per-type toggles, quiet hours window) | To respect your choices about which notifications to send and when |

-| Article capture method (Share Extension, Chrome extension, email, backend) | Diagnostic only — helps us prioritize fixes when content extraction fails for a specific publisher |
+| Article capture method (Share Extension, Chrome extension, Chrome PDF, saved video, email, backend) and capture outcome (the site's domain, the content type, and whether capture succeeded or failed) | Diagnostic only — helps us prioritize fixes when content extraction fails for a specific publisher.
+These diagnostics record the site's domain (hostname only) and never the page's body content |

 | Onboarding completion timestamps (when you finish first-run onboarding, and if you upgrade to Pro, when you finish the Pro-only mini-flow) | To remember that you've already completed onboarding so we don't ask you again on another device or after a re-install |